google/flax/docs_nnx/guides/view.md

 ---

 # Model Views
-This guide covers how to use the `nnx.view` function.
-This function is useful for handling state in layers like `Dropout` and `BatchNorm`, which behave differently in training and evaluation.
-Similar to `.view` for numpy arrays, `nnx.view` allows you to set modes of the model while still sharing the same data.
-For a quick intro to how this function works, refer to the following example:
+This guide covers how to use NNX "Views", which are useful for handling state in layers like `Dropout` and `BatchNorm` which behave differently in training and evaluation.
+Similar to `.view` for numpy arrays, NNX views allow you to modify static attributes of the model while still sharing the same data.
+For a quick intro, consider the following example showcasing `nnx.with_modules`, an NNX View that overwrites module attributes.

 ```{code-cell}
 from flax import nnx